Best consultants

 My Proudest Achievements

 I love running thought leadership-based advocacy campaigns, particularly when you can start the policy debate, or can shape it at the early stages.
-I have had the privilege of being involved in many campaigns, but two that I am particularly proud of are a campaign on the digital transformation of the European economy that contributed to the prioritization of ‘digital’ on the EU policy agenda and another on Global AI Governance that shaped emerging policy in multiple markets globally, including the EU, and supported the positioning of an AI business and offering with clients and stakeholders.
+I have had the privilege of being involved in many campaigns, but two that I am particularly proud of are a campaign on the digital transformation of the European economy that contributed to the prioritization of ‘digital’ on the EU policy agenda and another on Global AI Governance that shaped emerging policy in multiple markets, in the EU and globally, and supported the positioning of an AI business and offering with clients and stakeholders.

 Outside of work, I am very proud to have set-up the Belgium Ladies Gaelic Football team that went on to win 10 European Championships in a row, represented Europe in the World Games and in the All-Ireland Club Championship series.
 I might have started things, but I am most proud of the other people who drove the continued success of the team, which is still going strong today.